kartonfarkas/api_docs/source/suite/emails/launch_responses.rst

      - Comments
    * - start_date
      - string
-     - date from which we would like to return the states -
+     - Date from which we would like to return the states -
    * - end_date
      - string
-     - date until which we would like to return the states -
+     - Date until which we would like to return the states -

 Result Example